“Legal Files” gets interesting letters from all sorts of sources. Here’s one from none other than Publisher Martin:

 If Bring a Trailer is the Tiffany of online sales, then Facebook Marketplace is the armpit.
 No vetting, no uniform description, no trolls.

 I don’t know how these deals find me, but on a Friday night, a listing for a 1967 Alfa Duetto popped onto my screen.
+With the VIN 665932, engine number AR00536.18920.
 The ad claimed the car had been stored for many years, had last been registered in 1980, had only 70,000 or so miles with just two owners and included all the documentation since 1968.
 Asking price was $30,000.

 I texted then called the seller.
 He seemed reasonable enough.
 On the phone he said the car was not rusty, was not hit and was completely intact.